Ryan-Ren0330/LLMspeechBCI/README.md

 # Model training
 To train the model, run `neural_decoder_train.py`.

-In our final submission, we trained two different models (Model 1 and Model 2 in the chart below) and ensembled them (see the last section on ensembling).
-The configuration for these two models can be found in `conf/config_1.yaml` and `conf/config_2.yaml`.
-You can specify which configuration to use in `neural_decoder_train.py` line 141.

 Due to non-deterministic behavior of cuDNN, the training code might not produce exactly the  same results as our submission.
 Therefore, we have also included checkpoints for these two models.